packit/packit.dev/content/_index.md

 Packit provides tooling and automation to integrate upstream open source projects into Fedora operating system.

+TODO: more description

 ### Upstream repository

 https://github.com/packit-service/packit

+### Contact

+You can find us at Freenode IRC channel #packit, or feel free to create an issue in any of our GitHub projects.

+We are also available on this e-mail: user-cont-team@redhat.com.

 ### The key principles of packit